 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Marathon Digital Holdings, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of May 30, 2023 – (NASDAQ: MARA)

-/EIN News/ -- NEW YORK, May 11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Marathon Digital Holdings, Inc.
+/EIN News/ -- NEW YORK, May 18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Marathon Digital Holdings, Inc..

 Shareholders who purchased shares of MARA during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.